CocoaPods/CocoaPods-app/README.markdown

 If you want to hack on `CocoaPods.app`:

 You will need Xcode 7.3 or newer.
+Note, this will take some time, as this will set up your environment with a compiled versions of: ruby, git, cocoapods (the gem), hg, openssl, etc into both `destroot` and `workbench`.

 ``` sh
 git clone https://github.com/CocoaPods/CocoaPods-app.git --recursive